 - 6-8 minced garlic cloves, divided

-- 1.5 tbsp Old Bay seasoning 3 tsp
+- 1.5 tablespoon Old Bay seasoning 3 tsp

-- 1-2 tsp salt start with 1, add more after cooking and tasting if you think it needs
+- 1-2 teaspoon salt start with 1, add more after cooking and tasting if you think it needs

 - 2 lemons squeezed, juice divided

 - 1.5 lb baby red potatoes, larger ones cut in half 600g

 - 2-3 ears corn, cut into quarters

 - 10-12 oz sausage cut into 2 inch pieces 300g